FFmpeg/FFV1/ffv1.md

 ## Quantization Table Set Indexes

-For each Plane of each slice, a Quantization Table Set is selected from an index:
+For each Plane of each Slice, a Quantization Table Set is selected from an index:

 - For Y Plane, `quant_table_set_index[ 0 ]` index is used
 - For Cb and Cr Planes, `quant_table_set_index[ 1 ]` index is used